tbottenfield/interesting_animals/source/land_animals/tufted_deer/tufted_deer.rst

 **Fun Facts**

 * *Type*: Mammal.
-* *Size*: Full-grown tufted deer vary between 110-160 CM from head to tail.
-Adults can grow up to 70 CM from their feet to their shoulders.
+* *Size*: Full-grown tufted deer vary between 110-160 cm from head to tail.
+Adults can grow up to 70 cm from their feet to their shoulders.
-* *Weight*: Varies between 17 to 50 KG.
+* *Weight*: Varies between 17 to 50 kg.
 * *Color*: Brown or gray, usually darker in color.
 * *Diet*: Herbivore.
 Eats grass, berries, bamboo, and herbs.